NationalAssociationOfRealtors/reso-api-reverse-proxy/README.md

  LISTENING\_TIMEOUT: How long to wait for RESO API Server responses before returning an error.

+ SELF_SIGNED: A boolean value that controls whether the API Server is usinf "Self Signed" digital certificates.
+"Self Signed" certificates are not production safe and are typically used during development and system testing.
+For production use, this value should be set to "false".

  USER\_AGENT: The name of the account as it is passed in HTTP headers to the API server.
 If this parameter is not included, the SERVER\_NAME parameter value will be used.

 + Authentication